Friends with Burger-fits: Plot

 Furious, Teddy asks Bob how he could lie to him about their relationship, and Bob says that he lied because he cares about him.
 Teddy states that from now on, he is going to hang out at a different burger joint, called Dusty's Feedbag, ignoring Bob's attempts to apologize and his pleas that he still keep his health in mind.
 Bob is dejected, but is horrified when he learns that Dusty's Feedbag has a food challenge called the "Belt Buckle Belly Buster," where the patron is served a five-pound burger and will get their meal for free and their picture on the wall if they manage to eat it within thirty minutes.
 Bob races to the restaurant to stop Teddy, knowing he will order it.
-Indeed, Teddy has ordered the food challenge, but Bob pleads with the restaurant owner not to serve it to him because it could kill him.
+Indeed, Teddy ordered the food challenge, but Bob pleaded with the restaurant owner not to serve it to him because it could kill him.
 The manager takes the stance that regardless of Teddy's health, Teddy still paid for it and he will serve him anyway.
 Bob's increasing protestation escalates into a fight between him and the owner, resulting in the owner violently throwing him through the window and out into the street.
 Teddy helps Bob up outside and states that what Bob tried to do was the nicest thing anyone had ever done for him.
 Teddy takes him home and tells him it's okay that Bob doesn't consider him his best friend.
 Bob apologizes and tells him that he does consider Teddy his best friend after all.

 Meanwhile, the Belcher kids create a makeshift ice rink out of the freezer storage room in the restaurant's basement and invite their schoolmates to play a game they invented, where they try to make one another slip and fall on the ice.
-Upon discovering what they're doing, Linda is delighted and revamps it as a cage match-style tournament called "Freezerdome" (à la Mad Max Beyond Thunderdome), with herself as the referee, the kids in flamboyant costumes, and the prize being an elaborate championship belt.
+Upon discovering what they're doing, Linda is delighted.
+She revamps it as a cage match-style tournament called "Freezerdome" (à la Mad Max Beyond Thunderdome), with herself as the referee, the kids in flamboyant costumes, and the prize being an elaborate championship belt.
 Through a series of sly tactics, Louise prevails as the champion.